miriam-mr90/huckleberry/README.md

 # Step 1: Install the necessary dependencies.
 npm i

+# Step 2: Start the local API (json-server) for Botanix
+npm run json-server

-# Step 2: Start the development server with auto-reloading and an instant preview.
+# Step 3: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

+**Notes:**

+- `npm run json-server` serves the Botanix data at http://localhost:4001/plants.
+- `npm run dev` runs the frontend with Vite; it automatically proxies /api/plants to the json-server in development.

 **Use GitHub Codespaces**